-- Policy 4.2.2 states, "The County may authorize discretionary review (1)development in a rural area if the proposed development: - is a type that does not negatively affect agricultural activities; or a) - is located and designed to minimize exposure to any negative effect b) caused by agricultural activities; and - c) will not interfere with agricultural activities or damage or negatively affect the operation of agricultural drainage systems, rural roads, or other agriculture-related infrastructure."
+- (1) Policy 4.2.2 states, "The County may authorize discretionary review development in a rural area if the proposed development: - a) is a type that does not negatively affect agricultural activities; or - b) is located and designed to minimize exposure to any negative effect caused by agricultural activities; and - c) will not interfere with agricultural activities or damage or negatively affect the operation of agricultural drainage systems, rural roads, or other agriculture-related infrastructure."

-The proposed rezoning will NOT IMPEDE Policy 4.2.2 for the following reasons: a.
+The proposed rezoning will NOT IMPEDE Policy 4.2.2 for the following reasons:

-- The proposed use of the subject property is NOT NEGATIVELY - AFFECTED by agricultural activities because: - The proposed project sits sufficiently back from adjacent property (a) lines that agricultural production will not hinder the development. - The proposed development in related Cases 068-S-22 and 070-S-22 WILL b.
-NOT interfere with agricultural activities or damage or negatively affect the operation of agricultural drainage systems, rural roads, or other agriculturerelated infrastructure because: - Agricultural related activities and systems should not be impacted (a) by the proposed PV SOLAR ARRAY because an Agriculture Impact Mitigation Agreement will be in place. - (b) Regarding traffic on rural roads:
+- a.
+The proposed use of the subject property is NOT NEGATIVELY AFFECTED by agricultural activities because: - (a) The proposed project sits sufficiently back from adjacent property lines that agricultural production will not hinder the development. - b.
+The proposed development in related Cases 068-S-22 and 070-S-22 WILL NOT interfere with agricultural activities or damage or negatively affect the operation of agricultural drainage systems, rural roads, or other agriculture-related infrastructure because: - (a) Agricultural related activities and systems should not be impacted by the proposed PV SOLAR ARRAY because an Agriculture Impact Mitigation Agreement will be in place. - (b) Regarding traffic on rural roads: